yeabashenafi/privateprojshowcase2/README.md

 ## Client

-This is the place for your application front-end files.
+This is the place for our application front-end files.

+RUn 'npm install' to setup the required modules.

+Run 'npm run serve ' to run the project.